alavifazel/Articles/7_Existence_and_uniquness_of_differential_equation_solutions/7_Existence_and_uniquness_of_differential_equations.md

 ---
 author: Iman A. Fazel
 ---
-# Existence and uniqueness of differential equations
+# Existence and uniqueness of differential equation solutions
 Assume we have the following ordinary differential equation (ODE):

 $$